 Our entourage with Imam Syaikh Yusuf Abu Sneina, one of Masjidil Aqsa’s Imams.

 A week prior to the trip which was on 11th March 2017, a briefing session was conducted at ALCC Travel HQ in Shah Alam.
 We were given a little bit of peekaboo about the upcoming trip and the Dos-and-Don’ts throughout the trip.
 Apparently, Ustaz Muhamad would not be able to join us due to an unwarranted reason.
-His visa was already rejected for the third time since the Israeli immigration detected his direct involvement with the Palestinians; Ustaz Muhamad’s attempt to smuggle Malaysian Ringgit donation from a wealthy Malay entrepreneur was foiled and since then, his visa application has been a futile mission.
+His visa was already rejected for the third time since the Israeli immigration detected his direct involvement with the Palestinians; Ustaz Muhamad’s attempt to smuggle Malaysian Ringgit donation from a wealthy Malay entrepreneur was foiled and since then, his visa application has been a futile mission, rejected by the Israeli government.
 Nevertheless, he has his proteges to bring the entourages of tourists and apparently, Siti Nurhaliza’s group was exactly a month before ours (not that it’s a big deal, but yeah. lol!).

 Arriving at Queen Alia International Airport, at Amman, Jordan.